Best Colleges & Universities in Iowa 2023

 Graduation Rate: 66%

-Located in Cedar Falls, the University of Northern Iowa offers students a choice of more than 90 majors.
-In 2019, U.S. News ranked it as number 25 on their list of regional universities in the Midwest.
-Founded in 1876, the university had a total enrollment of nearly 12,000 students in 2018, and it has an acceptance rate of 81 percent.
-Niche ranks the University of Northern Iowa as number seven on its list of the best colleges in Iowa, and the school’s degree programs in education, accounting, finance, and communications are highly ranked.
-The university is considered to be one of the safest colleges in America, and it is highly regarded for its athletic opportunities.
+Situated in Cedar Falls, the University of Northern Iowa presents students with a vast selection of over 90 majors, ensuring a diverse range of academic pursuits.
+Established in 1876, the university witnessed a total enrollment of approximately 9,231 students in 2021, maintaining a commendable acceptance rate of 86 percent.
+The university’s outstanding degree programs in education, accounting, finance, and communications garner well-deserved acclaim.
 Students who are looking to join clubs and campus organizations can choose from more than 250 options, including the Women in STEM club, the Pre-Physician Assistant Club, the Panther Village Activities Board, Art for El Salvador, and the American Choral Directors Association.

 Retention Rate: 77%